hyweljohnllewellyn/central-core-skills/src/pages/index.md

 mainpitch:
   title: Why Central Core Skills
   description: >-
-    Assessing Incoming data and making decisions on output is a sensory bodily activity and educational awareness of how people interpret life is important.
+    Assessing incoming data and making decisions on output is a sensory bodily activity and educational awareness of how people interpret life is important.